Tamburasca/HarpsichordTuning/README.md

 derived from the computed base frequency and inharmonicity coefficient when applying (3).

-The hotkey 'ctrl-y' or 'x' stops the program or toggles between halt and resume, respectively.
+The hotkey 'ctrl-y' or 'ctrl-x' stops the program or toggles between halt and resume, respectively.
 'Ctrl-j' and 'ctrl-k' shorten and lengthen the shift between the audio slices, whereas 'ctrl-n' ('alt-n') and 'ctrl-m' ('alt-m') diminish and increase the max (min) frequency displayed. 'ctrl-r' resets parameter to initial values.

 The background noise can be measured through an integration and averaging over slices by toggling 'ctrl-alt-3'.
+This is an optional feature.
 Caveat: background noise must be kept low during that time.
-'Ctrl-alt-1' and 'ctrl-alt-2' increase or decrease sensitivity levels
+'Ctrl-alt-1' and 'ctrl-alt-2' increase or decrease sensitivity levels, respectively.

 Run the program with: <em>python3 -m Tuning</em>